'Harnessing Fundamental, Translational and Clinical Research for the Benefit of Cancer Patients'

 It is also possible to get to Dublin by ferry via Hollyhead, Liverpool and Isle of Man ports in Britain.
 Dublin has two ferry terminals – Dublin Port, located in the city centre, is serviced by bus and Dun Laoghaire ferry terminal, south of the city, is easily reached by a 20 minute car or DART train journey.

-Trinity College Dublin’s Dining Hall located in Front Square Trinity College Dublin https://www.tcd.ie/Maps/map.php?b=22&i=a66
+Public Theatre, Exam Hall, Front Square Trinity College Dublin https://www.tcd.ie/Maps/map.php?b=22&i=a66

 Patricia Doherty